Meerav29/lecture-note/GETTING_STARTED.md

 *   Verify DEEPGRAM\_API\_KEY is valid
 *   Check audio file is valid format
 *   Look at server console for detailed error
+*   If you enabled the background queue, make sure the Supabase `transcription-worker` function is deployed and scheduled (see `docs/BACKGROUND_TRANSCRIPTION.md`)

 ### "Generation failed"